privacygmail cleanupemail security

 5. Zero data selling

-• Explicit policy against monetization
+• An explicit policy against monetization

 • Transparent subscription pricing

-• Your privacy isn't their product
+• Your privacy isn't the product

 6. No server-side email storage